cangle1710/Chess-Total-Unique-Paths/README.md

 ## Running the Program

-To execute the program, run the following Maven command, which will run the main class `KnightUniquePaths`:
+To execute the program, run the following Maven command, which will run the main class `MainRunner`:

 ```bash
 mvn exec:java -Dexec.mainClass="MainRunner"